 Problems making friends and feeling isolated

-If you look at teenagers who are on drugs, it has been noticed that they tend to lose their ability to socialize normally with others their age.
+If you look at teenagers on drugs, it has been noticed that they tend to lose their ability to socialize normally with others their age.
 They seem to be in a state of daze.
 Others also avoid them as and when they can.
-This has more dire consequences, and can feel that no one wants to talk to them or be their friends.
+This has dire consequences; they can feel that no one wants to talk to them or be their friends.
 This can cause them to increase their reliance on drugs even more.

 Poor or declining health

-Other than the psychological aspects of drug abuse, an individual’s physical health also goes for a toss.
-The teenage body is a growing one and needs all the nutrition possible for optimal development.
+Besides the psychological aspects of drug abuse, an individual’s physical health also goes for a toss.
+The teenage body is growing and needs all the nutrition possible for optimal development.
 Drug use at this age can compromise that and result in a continuous decline in health at an alarming rate.